VIES Uptime Monitor

 Use these figures as a procurement signal when comparing VAT validation vendors.
 Almost every API in the category sits on top of the same VIES backend, so reliability is determined by how each vendor handles upstream failure, not by who has the "best" VIES connection.
 The numbers here are published so you can see exactly what the upstream looks like and how a wrapper layer changes the experience.

-Over the last 30 days, VIES and HMRC have maintained an average uptime of 94.3% across all member states, with an average response time of 1306ms and a P95 of 8649ms.
+Over the last 30 days, VIES and HMRC have maintained an average uptime of 98.2% across all member states, with an average response time of 1716ms and a P95 of 8579ms.

-Croatia has been the most reliable at 100% uptime, while France has experienced the most issues at 82.4% uptime.
+Estonia has been the most reliable at 100% uptime, while France has experienced the most issues at 95.1% uptime.

 Uptime